Sleeping can be tricky with neck and back pain

-You might not feel comfortable in your usual sleeping position, or perhaps you’ll discover that you feel worse after sleeping, which could point to the fact that you’re sleeping on the wrong pillow or mattress.
+You might not feel comfortable in your usual sleeping position and you may end up with worse pain in the morning.
+This could be because you are sleeping on the wrong pillow or mattress.

-Your body does heal itself while you sleep, and you can maximize this healing power by making sure you don’t have bad sleeping habits that can be putting pressure on your neck and back.
+Your body does heal itself while you sleep, and you can maximize this healing power by improving the bad sleeping habits that put pressure on your neck and back.

-If you’re waking up stiff and sore, your sleeping habits are probably to blame – and they could be making your neck and back pain worse.
+If you’re waking up stiff and sore it is likely because you have bad sleeping habits which are making your neck and back pain worse.

-Here’s how you can minimize neck and back pain by making some important adjustments to your sleeping routine.
+Here’s how you can minimize neck and back pain with some important adjustments to your sleep routine.